 What’s the weather like in Gran Canaria in winter?

-The Canary Islands have such distinctive weather patterns, they’re almost like a miniature continent.
+The Canary Islands, including Gran Canaria, Tenerife and Lanzarote, have such distinctive weather patterns, they’re almost like a miniature continent.
 In the winter, they’re much warmer than anywhere else in Spain, even Mallorca and the Balearic Islands.